-Report Date: 6/30/2022
+Report Date: June 30, 2023

-Type of Water Source(s) in Use: Ground Water
+Type of Water Source(s) in Use: Groundwater

-Name and General Location of Source(s):

-Well #1 and Well #2 are located in the Mojave adjudicated basin (Alto).
-North of the San Bernardino mountains, in the southern unincorporated area of Apple Valley
+Name and General Location of Source(s): Well 01, Well 02.
+Located in the Mojave adjudicated basin (Alto).
+North of the San Bernardino mountains, in the southern unincorporated area of Apple Valley.

-Drinking Water Source Assessment Information:

-You may contact the State Water Board at their office (909) 383-4328 for more information
+Drinking Water Source Assessment Information: You may contact the State Water Board at their office (909) 383-4328 for more information.

-Time and Place of Regularly Scheduled Board Meetings for Public Participation:

-Meeting are held the fourth Tuesday of every month at 10am at the district office, 22545 Del Oro Road, Apple Valley, CA 92308
+Time and Place of Regularly Scheduled Board Meetings for Public Participation: Meetings are held on the fourth Tuesday of each month at 10:00 AM at the District office located at 22545 Del Oro Road, Apple Valley, CA 92308

-For More Information, Contact:
+For More Information, Contact: Daniel Smith at 760-247-1101